I forgot to ask the staff on the other side of the glass here, what are your thoughts on the Hulk Hogan-Gawker trial?

 They're thinking, oh my goodness, this is horrible.

-Uh because they just like the media, whoever it is up on the chopping block, uh actually getting blunt force trauma uh thrown right at them.
+And other people are celebrating it because they just like the media, whoever it is up on the chopping block, actually getting blunt force trauma thrown right at them.

-Yeah, Snurtley C certainly is trying to steer me into providing you the details of the case, acting like he doesn't know.
+Anyway, folks, yeah, Sturdley is trying to steer me into providing you the details of the case, acting like he doesn't know.

-Well, what Rush, what were the details?
+Well, Rush, what were the details?

-Well, it involves a shock jock in Tampa by the name of Bubba, the love sponge, and his best friend, the estimable and brilliant Hulkster Hogan of the WWE.
+Well, it involves a shock jock in Tampa by the name of Bubba, the Love Sponge, and his best friend, the estimable and brilliant Hulkster Hogan of the WWE.

 And Bubba taped it.